Cough and cold are common in children. These are the immune system’s response to fighting germs and infections.

 - Give this to your child at least three times a day.

 31. Carom seeds

-Carom seeds (ajowan caraway) or bishop’s seeds are popularly used in India to fight indigestion and cold and cough in kids.
-The seeds have anti-microbial properties that can help in relieving congestion.
-Here is how you can make a decoction of the seeds to fight a cough.
+Carom seeds (ajowan caraway) or bishop’s seeds are popularly used in India to fight indigestion and cold and cough.
+The seeds have antimicrobial properties that can help in relieving congestion (21).
+Here is how you can make a decoction of the seeds to relieve cough.

 - Boil one teaspoon of carom seeds, eight to ten holy basil leaves, half a teaspoon dry ginger powder, one clove, a pinch of ground pepper powder, half teaspoon of turmeric powder, and one-third cup jaggery in half a cup of water.

 - Boil for ten minutes and strain the liquid.

 - Give a teaspoon of it to your child to provide relief from a cough.

 Other Natural Ways To Cure Cough In Children

 Want to know how to cure cough in your child?
 Here are a few other remedies you can try after speaking with your doctor:

 - To stop cough, cut a lemon in quarter, add a sprinkle of salt and ground pepper and let your young boy suck it.
 The tangy taste of lemon helps in toning down the cough.